 You see, before me, my husband lived there with his ex-wife and kids.
 They had bought the house four years earlier.
 From what he told me, it was their dream property.

-To be honest, moving into "their home" made me feel extremely uncomfortable, but I didn't think it was fair to come in and ask that he up and move the kids because I wanted a fresh start.
+Moving into “their home” made me feel extremely uncomfortable, but I didn’t think it was fair to ask that he up and move the kids, because I wanted a fresh start.
 So I unpacked my bags and tried to make the best of it.

 But I felt like I had moved into another woman’s house.